 - Floodings and landslides.

 Planning ahead is paramount: avoiding typhoon season and learning about safety advice for the Philippines is just as important as applying for your Philippine visa and booking your flights prior to departure.
+Foreigners should keep in mind these events when deciding the time to travel to the Philippines and their itinerary.

 In case you find yourself in an extreme weather event, there are plenty of measures you can take to stay safe.